 |

 Postdoctoral Research Assistant My research is focused on searching for new technologies for producing small droplets, as they are used in many applications including printing, food production, painting, and energy conversion.
-We study and use affecting parameters (pressure, surface tension, viscosity and electric stresses) in order to control liquid jets and droplets in small scales, that is below one millimeter down to sub-micrometer. a.rajabi@qmul.ac.uk Supervisors: Dr Ahmed Ismail, Dr Rafa Castrejón |
+We study and use affecting parameters (pressure, surface tension, viscosity and electric stresses) in order to control liquid jets and droplets in … a.rajabi@qmul.ac.uk Supervisor: Dr Ahmed Ismail |

 |